Sebasignacioespejo/Pichu.ia/.github/pull_request_template.md

-# Describe your changes

-## Issue ticket number and link
+# SCRUM-XX - Issue ticket name

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.